KruppCASLab/CampusPlate-WebServices/docs/Admin Guide.md

-# Food Stop Manager Management
+# Admin Guide: Food Stop Manager Management
 > To perform the functions below, you must be configured as an **administrator** for Campus Plate.
 Contact your system administrator if you need help having your account setup as an administrator.

 ## Overview